Bagpipes: Chanter reed

 The note from the chanter is produced by a reed installed at its top.
 The reed may be a single (a reed with one vibrating tongue) or double reed (of two pieces that vibrate against each other).
 Double reeds are used with both conical- and parallel-bored chanters while single reeds are generally (although not exclusively) limited to parallel-bored chanters.
 In general, double-reed chanters are found in pipes of Western Europe while single-reed chanters appear in most other regions.

+They are made from reed (arundo donax or Phragmites), bamboo, or elder.
+A more modern variant for the reed is a combination of a cotton phenolic (Hgw2082) material from which the body of the reed is made and a clarinet reed cut to size in order to fit the body.
+These types of reeds produce a louder sound and are not so sensitive to humidity and temperature changes.

 Drone

 Most bagpipes have at least one drone, a pipe that generally is not fingered but rather produces a constant harmonizing note throughout play (usually the tonic note of the chanter).
 Exceptions are generally those pipes that have a double-chanter instead.
 A drone is most commonly a cylindrically bored tube with a single reed, although drones with double reeds exist.
 The drone is generally designed in two or more parts with a sliding joint so that the pitch of the drone can be adjusted.

 Depending on the type of pipes, the drones may lie over the shoulder, across the arm opposite the bag, or may run parallel to the chanter.
 Some drones have a tuning screw, which effectively alters the length of the drone by opening a hole, allowing the drone to be tuned to two or more distinct pitches.
 The tuning screw may also shut off the drone altogether.
 In most types of pipes with one drone, it is pitched two octaves below the tonic of the chanter.
 Additional drones often add the octave below and then a drone consonant with the fifth of the chanter.